simula/mosaic5g-store/juju-charms/xenial/oai-enb/README.md

 # Usage

 This charm is available in the Juju Charm Store, to deploy you'll need a working Juju installation, and a successful bootstrap.
-This charm need to be deployed with other charms to get a open LTE network made up of LTE base station and core network.
-MySQL charm should be related to OAI-HSS.
-The latter should be related to OAI-EPC charm that should be related to this charm.
+This charm may be deployed either in a standalone mode if the MME IP address is provided in the config file, or with other core network charms to bring up the 4G-5G service.

 Please refer to the
 [Juju Getting Started](https://juju.ubuntu.com/docs/getting-started.html)
 documentation before continuing.

-Using this charm together with your core network(OAI-EPC and OAI-HSS charms) forces you use manual provider, local provider, your private openstack cloud or MAAS, because the OAI-ENB charm requires to be deployed on a machine with a hosted software radio frontend interface(exmimo2 or usrp) to provide the radio coverage.
+Using this charm together with your core network(OAI-MME, OAI-SPGW, and OAI-HSS charms) forces you use manual provider, local provider, your private openstack cloud or MAAS, because the OAI-ENB charm requires to be deployed on a machine with a hosted software radio frontend interface(exmimo2 or usrp) to provide the radio coverage.
-In general you need to use a machine where the following CPU flags are supported: ssse3, avx2,sse4.2,sse4.1.
+In general you need to use a machine where the following CPU flags are supported: ssse3, avx2, sse4.2, sse4.1.

 ## Local provider